 What is Toastmasters?

 Toastmasters International is a non-profit educational organization that teaches public speaking and leadership skills through a worldwide network of clubs.
-Headquartered in Englewood, Colo., the organization's membership exceeds 364,000 in more than 16,200 clubs in 145 countries.
+Headquartered in Englewood, Colorado, the organization's membership is approximately 280,000 in more than 14,700 clubs in 144 countries.
 Since 1924, Toastmasters International has helped people from diverse backgrounds become more confident speakers, communicators, and leaders.

 How Does Toastmasters Work?